 Since both st1 and sc1 are optimized for sequential I/O workloads, they are also ideal for deploying Apache Kafka on AWS.
 They provide the reliability that Kafka requires, while maintaining a very low cost per GB, compared with other Amazon EBS options.

 If you have I/O-intensive workloads, Provisioned IOPS SSD (io1) provides IOPS as high as 20,000.
 With a cost of $.125/GB-month plus $.065/PIOPS-month, it is by far the most expensive volume AWS has to offer.
 But for databases with large workloads or high-performance, mission-critical applications, io1 provides the necessary and sustained performance they require.
+There are additional techniques you can employ to optimize AWS EBS performance.

 To get a clear view of the Amazon EBS workload of your large volumes, you can benchmark them using fio tool to monitor I/O performance, or alternatively you can use Amazon CloudWatch and look at the Amazon EBS performance metrics.